Books with Wheels

 What if I do not have a library card?

-We will mail a library card application to you.
+You can apply online or we will mail a library card application to you.
 The application must be filled out and returned to the delivery volunteer at your first scheduled delivery.
 You will also need to show the delivery volunteer your driver’s license or other picture ID and a utility bill or other document indicating proof of address.
 We will deliver your new library card at the next delivery time.

 Exhibit spaces can be reserved by local artists and organizations.
 More info